khaleghsalehi/khaleghsalehi/README.md

 ### P9

-IUltimate Solution (%99.9999) for protecting all network traffics against unauthorized access, cryptography attacks and traffic analyzers based on Encryption, Obfuscation and custom RFC
+Ultimate Solution (%99.9999) for protecting all network traffics against unauthorized access, cryptography attacks and traffic analyzers based on Encryption, Obfuscation and custom RFC